 The Maturity Test in a Master’s degree can be completed in two alternative ways:

-1. If Finnish or Swedish proficiency has not been demonstrated in the Bachelor’s degree, the Maturity Test is taken on an examination day.
-See Maturity Test in Bachelor’s degree.
+1. If Finnish or Swedish proficiency has not been demonstrated in the Bachelor’s degree, follow the Maturity Test instructions above.

 2. If the Maturity test is included in the Bachelor’s degree, and the student has shown their proficiency in Finnish or Swedish, the abstract of the Master’s thesis, written in Finnish or Swedish (the language of student’s primary education), functions as the Maturity Test in the Master’s degree.
 If the thesis is written in a language other than their native language, students must also write an abstract in their native language (Finnish/Swedish).